-Beta cells are distinct pancreatic cells which are responsible for creating, storing and releasing insulin.
+Beta cells are distinct pancreatic cells that are responsible for creating, storing, and releasing insulin.

 Blood glucose levels are moderated by the insulin hormone emitted by beta cells.
 It’s the job of insulin to prevent sugar levels from rising too high (hyperglycemia) and dipping too low (hypoglycemia).

 The groundbreaking treatment uses a method called gene transfer.
 In this instance, a virus is used as a vector to carry ‘good’ genes into a pancreatic cell.
 The virus has the harmful genes that cause disease removed, which are then replaced by ‘good genes.’